 Healthy blood pressure levels are important for lowering your chances of developing heart disease.

 Get your blood pressure checked regularly.
 If you’re diagnosed with hypertension, follow your doctor’s recommendations to lower your blood pressure.
-They may prescribe medications, supplements, changes to your diet or exercise routine, or other treatment strategies.
+They may prescribe treatment strategies such as medications, supplements, and changes to your diet or exercise routine.

-Always talk to your doctor before changing your treatment plan.
+Always talk to your doctor before changing your treatment plan and never stop medications without consulting them first.
 They can help you understand the potential benefits and risks of treatment options.